Estimate Time7 min

 A 403(b) allows you to set aside money for retirement right from your paycheck.
 You can then invest your and any employer contributions in assets like mutual funds and annuities.

 403(b)s also provide tax benefits.
 You can contribute pre-tax dollars directly from your paycheck, and your investments can grow tax deferred until you withdraw the money in retirement.
 Some employers also offer Roth 403(b)s, which let you contribute after-tax dollars.
-In exchange, you won't pay income tax on your withdrawals, including investment earnings.
+In exchange, you won't pay income tax on your qualified withdrawals,2 including investment earnings.
 A distribution from a Roth 403(b) is federally tax free and penalty free, provided the 5-year aging requirement has been satisfied and one of the following conditions is met: age 59 1/2, disability, or death.

 Not sure which to pick?
 See whether a Roth or traditional 403(b)—or both—makes sense for you.